frictionlessdata/livemark/README.md

 > This software is in the early stages and not well-tested

-Publish articles written in extended Markdown at ease
+Share data insight in Markdown with interactive tables, charts, and more.

 ## Purpose
 ## Features